smrafiz/webpack-configuration/README.md

 >- **Sourcemaps** generation for debugging purposes with [various styles of source mapping](https://webpack.js.org/configuration/devtool/) handled by WebPack
 >- [**Stylelint**](https://stylelint.io/) that helps you avoid errors and enforce conventions in your styles.
 It includes a [linting tool for Sass](https://github.com/kristerkari/stylelint-scss).

-**Styling when using PostCSS-only**
->- Includes [**postcss-import**](https://github.com/postcss/postcss-import) to consume local files, node modules or web_modules with the @import statement
->- Includes [**postcss-import-ext-glob**](https://github.com/dimitrinicolas/postcss-import-ext-glob) that extends postcss-import path resolver to allow glob usage as a path
->- Includes [**postcss-nested**](https://github.com/postcss/postcss-nested) to unwrap nested rules like how Sass does it.
->- Includes [**postcss-nested-ancestors**](https://github.com/toomuchdesign/postcss-nested-ancestors) that introduces ^& selector which let you reference any parent ancestor selector with an easy and customizable interface
->- Includes [**postcss-advanced-variables**](https://github.com/jonathantneal/postcss-advanced-variables) that lets you use Sass-like variables, conditionals, and iterators in CSS.

 **Styling when using Sass+PostCSS**
 > - **Sass to CSS conversion** using Webpack's [**sass-loader**](https://webpack.js.org/loaders/sass-loader/)